JCotton1123/netmanage/README.md

 ## Install

-[NetManage Bootstrap](https://github.com/JCotton1123/netmanage-bootstrap) provides the tools to easily deploy an instance of the NetManage including spinning up and configuring the infrastructure and deploying the application code contained here.
+[NetManage Bootstrap](https://github.com/JCotton1123/netmanage-bootstrap) provides the tools to easily deploy an instance of NetManage including spinning up and configuring the infrastructure and deploying the application code contained here.

 ## Device Configurations